magarena/magarena/release/README.txt

 Thank you for your support and have fun!

-Release 1.70 (January 31, 2016)
+Release 1.70 (February 7, 2016)
 ============
 lodici
 melvin
 ShawnieBoy

-    Add volume setting for gameplay audio.
-    draw in-game casting cost on card in hand, closes #629 devoid, miracle overlay
-    draw damage prevent shield as blue number above pt, fixes #603 remove text mode
+- remove text mode

-    use image size presets settings for all card images. move preferred image size setting to main General tab. prevent UI freeze on CardBuilder startup.
+- move preferred image size setting to preferences General tab, use preferred image size for all card images

-    improve layout of deck statistics panel.
+- improve layout of deck statistics panel and duel decks screen for a more consistent UI

+- eliminate UI freeze on CardBuilder startup

-    improve layout of duel decks screen for a more consistent UI. card images selected based on location: custom -> crops -> cards/tokens -> missing proxy.
+- card images selected based on location: custom -> crops -> cards/tokens -> missing proxy

-    Display split cards as '<first half> // <second half> (card name)' in explorer.
+- display split cards as '<first half> // <second half> (card name)' in explorer

+- show damage prevent shield as blue number above pt

+- allow groovy code to add effects that reduce/increase mana cost, it does not reduce additional costs

 - added the following to the card script:
+  * ability: Surge <mana cost>
+  * ability: When <name> enters the battlefield, if its surge cost was paid, <effect>
+  * ability: When you cast <name>, <effect>
-    effect: you may cost.
-If you don't, effect add support for static effects that increase/decrease mana cost does not affect additional mana costs
+  * effect: You may <cost>.
+If you don't, <effect>
-    made 'until end of turn' optional for GainAbility made 'until end of turn' optional for LoseAbility support ability 'surge <manacost>'
-    extend EntersKickedEffect to match 'if its surge cost was paid' add 'return <permanent> to its owner's hand at the beginning of the next end step' add ability 'when you cast SN, <effect>' add ShuffleLibrary to RuleEventAction
+  * effect: Return <permanent> to its owner's hand at the beginning of the next end step
+  * effect: Shuffle your library
+  * effect: <permanent> gain <ability>
+  * effect: <permament> lose <ability>

 - fixed the following bugs:
     fix poor quality image scaling in CardsCanvas (sample hand ,deck tiled screen, etc); uses preferred image size setting.